armfxl/discord-bot/README.md

 ![armful#0001](https://i.imgur.com/uez6R6g.png)

 5. Navigate to the `Bot` tab and click `Add Bot`.
-    - You will be promted with a confirmation window, press `Yes, do it!`.
+    - You will be promted with a confirmation window, click `Yes, do it!`.

 ![armful#0001](https://i.imgur.com/v4lV2uR.png)